slank/go-sqsd/README.md

 # go-sqsd

 Go-sqsd is a clone of the sqsd found on Worker applications in AWS's Elastic Beanstalk PaaS.
 Given a queue URL and an HTTP endpoint URL, it polls the queue for messages and POSTs them to the endpoint.
-If the endpoint responds with a 200 response, the messasge is deleted.
+If the endpoint responds with a 200 response, the message is deleted.

 ## Build/Install